Particular/docs.particular.net/previews/cosmosdb/migration-from-azure-table.md

 component: CosmosDB
 related:
 - persistence/azure-table
-reviewed: 2020-09-20
+reviewed: 2020-11-17
 ---

 For existing system running in Azure and using [Azure Table Persistence](/persistence/azure-table) where a migration to Azure Cosmos DB SQL API is desired, a multi-step migration process is recommended, using Particular and Azure Cosmos DB tools.

 WARN: The endpoint being migrated must be offline while migrating saga data.
+The saga data must be using secondary indexes (introduced in Azure Table Persistence 2.x) or be stored with Azure Table Persistence Version 3 or higher for this upgrade guide to succeed.
+The migration scenario described assumes only saga data of a one saga is stored per table.

 For each Azure Storage Persistence table containing saga data, the following four major steps must be performed: